-This etching process offers a fast, economical alternative to stamping, punching, laser and water jet cutting when machining feature dense, tight tolerance components from almost any thin gauge metal to 1.5mm thick.Download our chemical etching whitepaper
+At Precision Micro we use metal etching to offer a fast, economical alternative to stamping, punching, laser and water jet cutting when machining feature dense, tight tolerance components from almost any thin gauge metal to 1.5mm thick.→ Get free whitepaper here

 No mechanical force or heat is used during the metal etching process, ensuring material properties are unaltered and components are free from stresses and burrs.

 As component features are machined simultaneously almost limitless part complexity is achievable, with accuracy to ±0.025mm.

 The chemical etching process works by ‘printing’ a component design onto photoresist which is laminated onto metal.
 The areas of photoresist which have not been printed are removed, exposing the metal, which is subsequently etched away.

 Click below to see a step by step guide to how each stage of the chemical etching process works.